How to buy eCash (XEC) in Canada

 Where to store your eCash once you buy it

-There are two main options for storing eCash once you've bought it—keeping it on an exchange, or storing it in your own personal wallet.
-Take a look at our full guide to the best crypto wallets in Canada to see our top picks.
+There are two main options for storing eCash once you've bought it—keep it on an exchange or store it in your own personal wallet.
+Take a look at our guide to the best crypto wallets in Canada to see our top picks.

-While it can be more convenient to leave your eCash on an exchange, that opens you up to risk in the event the exchange is hacked or compromised in another way.
+While it can be more convenient to leave your eCash on an exchange, you're vulnerable to risk if the exchange gets hacked or compromised in another way.

 How is eCash taxed in Canada?

 Like all crypto, eCash is considered a commodity for tax purposes by the Canada Revenue Agency (CRA).
-That means it will be taxed similarly to how other investments, like stocks and ETFs, are.
+That means it will be taxed similarly to other investments like stocks and ETFs.

-Money you get from selling eCash can be treated as income or as a capital gain.
-That said, the CRA will tax crypto profits differently if you're a casual eCash buyer as opposed to whether your crypto profits are classified as business income.
+Money you get from selling eCash can be treated as income or capital gains.
+That said, the CRA will tax crypto profits differently if you're a casual eCash buyer than if your crypto profits are classified as business income.

 Bottom line